AnAngryGoose/medialinker/README.md

 ## What this does

 Takes a messy media folder and builds a clean, correctly structured library that Jellyfin, Radarr, and Sonarr can read — using symlinks only.

+Automatically, accurately seperating TV shows, miniseries, and Movies to correct folders for importing.

 Basically, if you're library is a mess, run these 2 scripts and you're good to go.
 It should match everything, but it will warn you if it can't or you can set manual overrides inside the script itself.